Locksmith

 How do I remove the spindle from the body of a Yale Entry Set #217 1940s vintage

-Asked by Greg almost 10 years ago
+Asked by Greg about 10 years ago

 The inside knob should have a set screw that takes a flat head screwdriver.
 Unscrew it, & the whole knob should get loose & unscrew counterclockwise.
 Then the spindle should slide out the front.
 If it's a 2-piece spindle, there will be 2 halves.
 1 will slide straight out & the other you will lift in 1 direction or the other to unhook it from the lock.

-Asked by mw almost 10 years ago
+Asked by Logan about 10 years ago

 I've lost the only transponder key to my 2003 ford ranger.
 I was told the only thing I can do is replace the ignition cylinder, then have it towed to a dealer so they can program it.
 Is there any other way to get this fixed?